 - Please carefully and thoroughly review the AGA Institute Council’s list of expanded abstract descriptors to find the best category and subcategory for your abstract submission.

-- Abstracts submitted to the incorrect category/subcategory may be reassigned.
+- Abstracts submitted to the incorrect category or subcategory may be reassigned.

 AGA GI Fellow-Directed QI Session Abstract Submission

-- AGA will accept submissions for presentation as an oral or poster at a special fellow-directed session focusing on quality improvement.
+- AGA will accept submissions for oral, poster or eposter presentation at a special fellow-directed session focusing on quality improvement.

 - Only those currently enrolled in a GI fellowship program may submit abstracts to this descriptor category.